nyzhehorodov/snake-game/README.md

 # snake-game

-This is a simple snake game with persistent high-score chart!
+This is a simple snake game with persistent high-score chart written in node.js!

 ## License